robinrodricks/FluentListView/README.md

 };
 ```

-You can later use these properties to get info about the list items and selection.
+You can later get info about the list items and selection.

 ```cs
 // get the currently displayed items